Catholics and Halloween . . . is it a good or a bad mix? Here’s the scoop.

 - Catholics historically believed that on these “Days of the Dead”, their annual feast, the veil between heaven, hell, and purgatory is the thinnest (that means you might even see some souls you know!).

-- Halloween begins the celebration of Catholic, and therefore Christian, holy days that remind the faithful of the reality of heaven and hell, the saints and the damned, demons and angels, and the holy souls suffering in purgatory.
+- Halloween begins the celebration these Christian holy days that remind the faithful of the reality of heaven and hell, the saints and the damned, demons and angels, and the holy souls suffering in purgatory.

-- In the year 844 Pope Gregory III transferred the All Saints feast (which honored especially the unknown martyrs and “hidden” saints whom we do not know by name) from May 13 to November 1st to coincide with a chapel in St. Peter’s Basilica which he dedicated to all the saints in heaven.
+- In the year 844 A.D.
+Pope Gregory III transferred the feast of All Saints (which honored especially the unknown martyrs and “hidden” saints whom we do not know by name) from May 13th to November 1st to coincide with a chapel in St. Peter’s Basilica which he dedicated to all the saints in heaven.
 His successor, Pope Gregory IV, extended the feast of the dedication to the universal Church.

 - Evening vigils with pious celebrations on the day before a major feast or solemnity were customary in historical Catholic Europe; the rhythms of their lives and culture moved with the liturgical calendar.